moe-sani/hand_tracking/README.md

 # Hand Tracking
-This is a ROS package that recieves data from Hand Tracking Board and extracts joint angles, and finally maps them to the joints in shadow_robot's hand.
+This is a ROS package that recieves data from Hand Tracking Board and extracts joint angles, and finally maps them to the joints in davinci tool.

 ## Run
 First we should run ROS core: